alphamikle/nest_transact/Readme.md

     private readonly someRepository: Repository<SomeEntity>,
     // This injected service is a transactional too private readonly someOtherService: SomeOtherSeervice,
+    // This is a service, which must not rebuild in transactions private readonly someCacheService: SomeCacheService,
     moduleRef: ModuleRef,
   ) {
     super(moduleRef);